-Charlevoix-Emmet ISD is anticipating a .83% increase in taxable value for the 2016-2017 fiscal year.
-The ISD had planned on keeping programming and staffing at the same levels as 2015-16.
+Charlevoix-Emmet ISD is anticipating 2.49% increase in taxable value for the 2017-2018 fiscal year.
 State sources are budgeted to remain the same moving into next fiscal year.
-Administratively, the ISD is looking at creating efficiencies in service areas such as business and technology.
-Currently in the planning stages, it is anticipated that in the future the ISD will see greater economies of scale in these service areas.
+Administratively, the ISD will be hiring three key administrators to replace retirements.
+The ISD is continuing to create efficiencies in service areas such as business and technology.